SparkAR-Resources/SparkAR-NativeUI-Picker-v85/README.md

 ⚠️ MAKE SURE THE NATIVEUI PICKER IS ENABLED IN YOUR PROJECT CAPABILITIES ⚠️

-This is meant to be a boilerplate for new users or non-scripters to start using Spark AR's NativeUI Picker fur their Instagram effects.
+This is meant to be a boilerplate for new users or non-scripters to start using Spark AR's NativeUI Picker for their Instagram effects.
 It takes into account the changes to Spark AR v85+ API and uses Promises to load assets.
 It is not meant to be a comprehensive exploration into ES6, Spark AR, or writing performant code.
 This is meant to educate and - hopefully - inspire others to continue learning about how to leverage scripting in their effects.

 ## What's Included